OpenDSA/OpenDSA/RST/source/Shellsort.rst

 Shellsort breaks the list into disjoint sublists, where a sublist is defined by an "increment", :math:`I`.
-Each element in a given sublist is :math:`I` positions apart.
+Each record in a given sublist is :math:`I` positions apart.
-For example, if the increment were 4, then each element in the sublist would be 4 positions apart.
+For example, if the increment were 4, then each record in the sublist would be 4 positions apart.

 One possible implementation for Shellsort is to use increments that are all powers of two.
 We start by picking as :math:`I` the largest power of two less than :math:`n`.
-This will generate :math:`I` sublists of 2 elements each.
+This will generate :math:`I` sublists of 2 records each.
-If there were 16 elements in the array indexed from 0 to 15, there would initially be 8 sublists of 2 elements each, with each element in the sublist being 8 positions apart.
+If there were 16 records in the array indexed from 0 to 15, there would initially be 8 sublists of 2 recordss each, with each record in the sublist being 8 positions apart.
-The first sublist would be the elements in positions 0 and 8.
+The first sublist would be the records in positions 0 and 8.
 The second is in positions 1 and 9, and so on.

 Actually, the increment size does not need to start at exactly :math:`n/2`.
-In the following example, we will use an array of 12 elements (since 16 elements makes the example a bit long).
+In the following example, we will use an array of 12 records (since 16 records makes the example a bit long).
 We will still begin with an increment size of 8.
 As you click through the following slideshow, you will see each of the sublists of length 2.
-If we reach a point where the remaining sublists have only one element (as will be the case for each of the sublists beginning with elements 4 through 7), then we can skip processing them.
+If we reach a point where the remaining sublists have only one record (as will be the case for each of the sublists beginning with records 4 through 7), then we can skip processing them.

 .. raw:: html